inscist/api-guidelines/Guidelines.md

 Therefore, when multiple pages are available, the serialization payload **MUST** contain the opaque URL for the next page as appropriate.
 Refer to the paging guidance for more details.

-Clients **MUST** be resilient to collection data being either paged or nonpaged for any given request.
+Clients **MUST** be resilient to collection data being either paged or non-paged for any given request.

 ```json
 {